SERMORELIN’S UNIQUE EFFECT ON SLEEP

 Please Read our Disclaimer

-AN OVERVIEW OF SLEEP
+AN OVERVIEW OF SLEEP QUALITY

 THE EFFECT OF SERMORELIN ON SLEEP

-The brain contains just 10,000 to 20,000 orexin neurons (also called hypocretin), a relatively low number.
-Interestingly, these neurons extend throughout the entire brain and spinal cord.
-Additionally, there are receptors for orexins throughout the nervous system.
-Deficiencies of orexin have been linked to obesity (orexin stimulates fat burning) and narcolepsy while overstimulation of certain orexin receptors has been shown to cause changes in reward-seeking behavior.
-It is hypothesized that the ability to manipulate orexin may be useful in cases of addiction, overeating, and other medical conditions.
-Scientific studies based on animal test subjects have shown that Sermorelin may indirectly stimulate orexin neurons and thus increase overall levels of orexin in the nervous system.
+Research has identified that the brain contains approximately 10,000 to 20,000 orexin neurons (also termed hypocretin), a relatively modest population.
+Interestingly, scientific imaging shows these neurons extend throughout the entire brain and spinal cord.
+Additionally, investigators have identified receptors for orexins throughout the nervous system.
+Research suggests that orexin deficiencies have been associated with weight regulation challenges (studies indicate orexin stimulates lipid metabolism) and narcolepsy, while laboratory studies show that overstimulation of certain orexin receptors may induce changes in reward-seeking behaviors.
+Researchers hypothesize that the ability to modulate orexin activity may hold scientific interest in investigating excessive consumption behaviors and other physiological conditions.
+Scientific studies utilizing animal test subjects suggest that Sermorelin may indirectly stimulate orexin neurons and thus potentially increase overall levels of orexin in the nervous system.

 CONCLUSION